Gogilga/INDIGO-Python-Bib/docs/source/Demo.rst

     if 'CONNECTION' in devices[0].getProperties():
         devices[0].getPropertyByName('CONNECTION').sendValues({"CONNECTED":"On"})

-We can enable BLOB obbjets.
-In this case I use a CCD_IMAGE property, because I know that is a BLOB property.
+* We can enable BLOB obbjets.
+In this case I use a CCD_IMAGE property, because I know it has a BLOB property.

 .. code-block:: Python